-The order described in this section is the order typically followed at a hearing but may be adjusted for good cause.
-The hearing will begin with the decision-maker(s) reviewing the rights and responsibilities for the parties, and then reading the charges against the respondent and asking if they believe they are responsible or not responsible for the charges.
+C. Order of the hearing [Applicable to Title IX Grievance Procedure Only]- The order described in this section is the order typically followed at a hearing but may be adjusted for good cause.
+The hearing will begin with the Chair reviewing the rights and responsibilities for the parties, and then reading the charges against the respondent and asking if they believe they are responsible or not responsible for the charges.

-The investigator(s) will then present a summary of the final investigation report, including items that are contested and those that are not, and will be subject to questioning by the decision-maker(s) and the parties (through their advisors).
-Neither the parties nor the decision-maker(s) should ask the investigator(s) their opinions on credibility, recommended findings, or determinations, and the investigators, advisors, and parties will refrain from discussion of or questions about these assessments.
-If such information is introduced, the decision-maker will direct that it be disregarded.
+The investigator(s) will then present a summary of the final investigation report, including items that are contested and those that are not, and will be subject to questioning by the panel and the parties (through their advisors).
+Neither the parties nor the hearing panel should ask the investigator(s) their opinions on credibility, recommended findings, or determinations, and the investigators, advisors, and parties will refrain from discussion of or questions about these assessments.
+If such information is introduced, the Chair will direct that it be disregarded.

-The respondent will have the opportunity to present a brief statement and respond to questions from the decision-maker(s).
-The complainant will then have an opportunity to present a brief statement and respond to questions from the decision-maker(s).
+The respondent will have the opportunity to present a brief statement to the panel and respond to questions from the panel.
+The complainant will then have an opportunity to present a brief statement to the panel and respond to questions from the panel.
 Either party may choose to present their testimony outside of the presence of the other party, but the non-testifying party will be able to see and hear the testimony remotely.
-The parties have the right to see and listen to all testimony given during the hearing if they so choose.
-The decision-maker(s) will then call witnesses and may recall the parties and any witness for clarification.
+The parties have the right to see and listen to all testimony given during the hearing, if they so choose.
+The panel will then call witnesses and may recall the parties and any witness for clarification.